igorek17000/Ender-2-Pro-BTT-V3/README.md

 # Additional Options and Information
 Option #2

-You will need to purchase items listed at the bottom in order to do this upgrade first.
+First, you will need to purchase items listed at the bottom of this page in order to do this upgrade.

 Then download a copy of Marlin-bugfix-2.1.x from the main Marlin firmware branch: https://github.com/MarlinFirmware/Marlin